2021-2022 Spring Break Information

 The following information will help you prepare for Spring break.
 More information will be added as it becomes available.
 If you have questions that are not addressed here, please contact our office.

 As always, please lock your room door when you are away from your room (even if you just run down to the bathroom), carry your keys at all times, and do not prop exterior doors for any reason.
 RAs are scheduled to be on duty over the break; however, there will be reduced staffing in the RA offices.
-If you need to check anything out from the RA office (cooking equipment, games, videos, etc.) or you need access to storage, please do so by Tuesday night (March 3) at the latest.
-Campus Safety is not permitted to check out hall equipment or give students access to storage.
+If you need to check anything out from the RA office (cooking equipment, games, videos, etc.) or you need access to storage, please do so by 11:00 p.m. on Tuesday, March 1 at the latest.
+Campus Safety is not permitted to check out hall equipment or give students access to storage during the break period.

 Checklist for students leaving for the break